tamberg/library/README.md

 ## Entities
 <details>
-<summary>How GitHub features map to items, topics, requests, etc.</summary>
+<summary>Entities like items, topics, requests, etc. can be mapped to GitHub features.</summary>

 ### Item
 - A thing to be borrowed by users and lent by admins, respectively — a file in this GitHub repository.